NiveditaAngadi/NiveditaAngadi/README.md

 In this tenure I worked on the various domains of applications such as retail, consumer, IoT, Telecommunications, SDK developement for OTT, Workforce management, e-commerce, News, educational and learning app, health care.

-Applications are for appstore as well as exterprise.
+Applications are for appstore as well as enterprise.

 Worked with both product as well as service based companies.